|Dr. Giovanni Caforio||Chairman & CEO||N/A||N/A||1965|

 |Dr. Thomas J. Lynch Jr.||Exec.
 VP of R&D & Chief Scientific Officer||2.55M||N/A||1961|

 Bristol-Myers Squibb Company discovers, develops, licenses, manufactures, markets, and distributes biopharmaceutical products worldwide.
-The company offers drugs in various therapeutic areas, such as oncology; cardiovascular; immunoscience; and virology, including human immunodeficiency virus (HIV) infection.
-Its products include Opdivo, a biological product for anti-cancer indications; Eliquis, an oral inhibitor targeted at stroke prevention in atrial fibrillation and prevention and treatment of venous thromboembolic disorders; Orencia, a biological product that targets adult patients with active rheumatoid arthritis and prostate-specific antigen; and Sprycel, a tyrosine kinase inhibitor for the treatment of Philadelphia chromosome-positive chronic myeloid leukemia.
+The company offers drugs in various therapeutic areas, such as oncology; cardiovascular; immunoscience; and human immunodeficiency virus (HIV) infection.
+Its products include Opdivo, a biological product for anti-cancer indications; Eliquis, an inhibitor targeted at stroke prevention in atrial fibrillation and prevention and treatment of venous thromboembolic disorders; Orencia, a biological product that targets adult patients with active rheumatoid arthritis and prostate-specific antigen; and Sprycel, a tyrosine kinase inhibitor for the treatment of Philadelphia chromosome-positive chronic myeloid leukemia.
 The company's products also comprise Yervoy, a monoclonal antibody for the treatment of adults and pediatric patients with unresectable or metastatic melanoma; Empliciti, a human monoclonal antibody for the treatment of multiple myeloma; Baraclude, a potent inhibitor of the hepatitis B virus; Sustiva, a non-nucleoside reverse transcriptase inhibitor for HIV and bulk efavirenz; Reyataz, a protease inhibitor for the treatment of HIV and combination therapy Evotaz; Daklinza, an oral small molecule NS5A replication complex inhibitor for the treatment of hepatitis C virus (HCV); and Sunvepra, an oral small molecule for the treatment of HCV.
-It sells products to wholesalers, retail pharmacies, hospitals, government entities and the medical profession.
-The company has collaboration agreements with Nektar Therapeutics; Illumina, Inc.; Janssen Pharmaceuticals, Inc.; Advantagene, Inc.; Compugen Ltd.; Infinity Pharmaceuticals, Inc.; and Tsinghua University, as well as a research partnership with Sirenas.
+It sells products to wholesalers, retail pharmacies, hospitals, government entities, and medical profession.
+It has collaboration agreements with Nektar Therapeutics; Illumina, Inc.; Janssen Pharmaceuticals, Inc.; Advantagene, Inc.; Compugen Ltd.; Infinity Pharmaceuticals, Inc.; Tsinghua University; Sirenas; Vedanta Biosciences, Inc.; Mirati Therapeutics, Inc.; and Boston Medical Center.
 The company was formerly known as Bristol-Myers Company and changed its name to Bristol-Myers Squibb Company in 1989.
-Bristol-Myers Squibb Company was founded in 1887 and is headquartered in New York, New York.
+The company was founded in 1887 and is headquartered in New York, New York.